outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- mechanisms
 			- Decreased migration of endothelial cells
 			- Flt1 (VEGFR1) upregulation
-				- (VEGFR1 upregulation may act as a negative regulator of VEGFA that is upheld by this receptor with low protein kinase activity and therefore VGEFA is unable to bind to KDR [VEGFR2] with much higher kinase activity).
-158
+				- (VEGFR1 upregulation may act as a negative regulator of VEGFA that is upheld by this receptor with low protein kinase activity and therefore VGEFA is unable to bind to KDR [VEGFR2] with much higher kinase activity)
-			- VEGF downregulation
 		- https://en.wikipedia.org/wiki/Angiogenesis_inhibitor (angiogenesis is formation of new blood vessels which can feed tumors)
 		- methionine is required for angiogenesis
 		- Some common components of human diets also act as mild angiogenesis inhibitors and have therefore been proposed for angioprevention, the prevention of metastasis through the inhibition of angiogenesis.
 In particular, the following foods contain significant inhibitors and have been suggested as part of a healthy diet for this and other benefits: